The Unjournal · Pivotal Questions Initiative

 Response Shift: a distinct threat

-Even if baseline scale-use heterogeneity cancels (by randomization), treatment can change the meaning of the respondent's self-evaluation.
+Even if baseline scale-use heterogeneity cancels out[20]"Cancels out" means: in a randomized trial, individual differences in scale use (shifters) are equally distributed between treatment and control groups, so when we compare average changes, these individual differences subtract out.
+This is similar to how fixed effects absorb level differences. (by randomization), treatment can change the meaning of the respondent's self-evaluation.
 This is called response shift: changes in internal standards, values, or conceptualization that alter how respondents answer over time.[rs]Sprangers & Schwartz (1999).
 "Integrating response shift into health-related quality of life research."
 Social Science & Medicine.

-For wellbeing interventions—especially psychosocial programs that may explicitly reframe cognition—response shift is not a rare edge case.
+For wellbeing interventions—especially psychosocial programs that may explicitly reframe cognition—response shift is a genuine concern, not merely a theoretical possibility.
 If treatment changes the reporting function $f_i(\cdot)$, observed $\Delta LS$ mixes "true welfare change" with "scale change," potentially biasing the WELLBY estimate in either direction.

 4. A key critique: identification and transformations

-Bond & Lang (2019) argue that with ordinal happiness data, comparing "average happiness" between groups is not identified without strong assumptions—monotonic transformations can reverse conclusions.[3]Bond, T.N. & Lang, K. (2019).
+Bond & Lang (2019) argue that with ordinal happiness data, comparing average wellbeing between groups (e.g., "are Germans happier than Americans?") is not identified without strong assumptions—monotonic transformations can reverse conclusions.[3]Bond, T.N. & Lang, K. (2019).
 "The Sad Truth about Happiness Scales."
 JPE, 127(4).
-While their critique focuses on cross-group comparisons (e.g., "are Germans happier than French?"), similar issues can arise when comparing intervention effects measured at different baseline levels or across different populations.
+However, our focus is on intervention effects, where randomization mitigates some (but not all) of these concerns—see box below.

 Why this matters for intervention comparison